^

 Dosing and administration

-The task of preparations from plantain for hair is to make the most of the unique opportunities inherent in nature.
-They have a beneficial effect on the skin and hair: they stimulate growth, strengthen, nourish, repair damage, disinfect, and deodorize.
+The task of the plantain preparations for hair is to make maximum use of the unique possibilities laid down by nature.
+They have a beneficial effect on the skin and hair: stimulate growth, strengthen, nourish, restore damage, disinfect, deodorize.
 With the correct method of application and doses, the effect is guaranteed.
 The dosage depends, first of all, on the form in which the plantain remedy is used.

-• A freshly prepared broth is used to rinse hair washed with regular shampoo.
-It dries out on the braids, increasing its effect.
-The liquid is either poured onto the hair, or diluted in a basin and washed in such water.
+• The freshly prepared decoction is used to rinse hair washed with regular shampoo.
+It dries on the braids, enhancing its effect.
+The liquid is either poured onto the hair or diluted in a basin and the hair is washed in such water.

-Unlike the broth, the juice is bought from the pharmacy.
-This is almost a ready-made mask: before applying it, it is enough to dilute it in half with water.
-If your hair is wet, with high fat content, you do not need to dilute it.
-The undiluted liquid should be rubbed in with massaging movements, gather the braids together and put on a warm hat.
+Unlike the decoction, juice is bought from a pharmacy.
+This is practically a ready-made mask: before applying it, it is enough to dilute it in half with water.
+If the hair is wet, especially greasy, you can leave it undiluted.
+Rub the undiluted liquid in with massaging movements, gather the braids together and put on a warm hat.
 Or wrap your head in a woolen scarf.
-A shower cap will enhance efficiency, creating a unique sauna experience.
+A shower cap will increase the effectiveness, creating a kind of sauna.

-• A nourishing hair restoration mask is prepared from 100 g leaves and oils (burdock, linseed, 50 ml each) prepared according to a special recipe.
-The finished product is stored in the refrigerator, heated before application.
-Distribute over the skin and hair, wrap with plastic or a shower cap and a scarf for 2 hours.
+• A nourishing mask for hair restoration is prepared from 100 g of leaves and oils (burdock, linseed, 50 ml each), prepared according to a special recipe.
+The finished product is stored in the refrigerator, warmed up before application.
+Spread over the skin and hair, wrap in polyethylene or a shower cap and a scarf for 2 hours.
 The course of treatment is two to three months, 1-2 masks per week.

-Any recipe for hair plantain is easy to prepare in your home kitchen.
+Any plantain recipe for hair is easy to prepare in the home kitchen.
 Juice, mask, decoction, oil are prepared from seeds and green mass.
-Rinsing hair with plantain decoction is the most affordable care option.
-To do this, prepare a fresh product each time before washing your hair.
+Rinsing hair with a decoction of plantain is the most affordable care option.
+To do this, prepare a fresh product every time before washing your hair.

-The washed seeds with leaves are crushed, placed in glass or ceramic dishes, poured with boiling water, brought to a boil and the burner is turned off.
-For 1 liter of water, 20 g of plant materials are needed.
-Prepare the liquid in advance so that by the time of washing it has cooled to the optimum temperature.
+Washed seeds with leaves are crushed, placed in a glass or ceramic dish, poured with boiling water, brought to a boil and turned off the burner.
+For 1 liter of water, 20 g of plant material is needed.
+The liquid should be prepared in advance so that by the time of washing it has cooled to the optimum temperature.

-• Wash your head in the usual way and means.
-Then rinse with plantain broth.
+• Wash your hair in the usual way and with the usual means.
+Then rinse with a plantain decoction.

-To do this, either pour the broth directly onto the hair without rinsing, or rinse it in a small basin.
-Dilute the broth with a small volume of water (approximately in half).
-Rinse thoroughly to rinse off the remnants of detergents, massage the skin and hair roots.
+To do this, either pour the decoction directly onto your hair without rinsing, or rinse in a small basin.
+Dilute the decoction with a small amount of water (approximately half and half).
+Rinse thoroughly to remove any remaining detergents, massage the skin and hair roots.

-Regular rinsing helps to normalize the fat balance, restore the structure, promote elasticity, shine, splendor, and strength of each hair.
+Regular rinsing helps to normalize the fat balance, restores the structure, promotes elasticity, shine, volume, strength of each hair.
 The procedure takes a little time, and the effect will definitely not disappoint!

 Application for children

-The effect of using plantain for hair on the child's body has not yet been studied.
-In this regard, it is hardly advisable to regularly use decoctions or plant juice for children.
-On the other hand, a one-time use for children is unlikely to harm hair or skin.
+The effect of using plantain for hair on a child's body has not yet been studied.
+In this regard, it is unlikely that regular use of decoctions or juice of the plant for children is advisable.
+On the other hand, a one-time use for children will most likely not harm either hair or skin.

-Application consists in rinsing the head after washing with baby shampoo.
-It is convenient to prepare the product in advance and store it in the freezer, in the form of cosmetic ice.
-Prepare it like this:
+The application consists of rinsing the head after washing with baby shampoo.
+The product is convenient to prepare in advance and store in the freezer, in the form of cosmetic ice.
+It is prepared as follows:

-• With hot mineral water without gas, but not boiling water, pour the leaves of the plant, insist during the day, filter.
-Pour into an ice cube tray or similar container.
-Proportions - 1 tbsp.
-Spoon of raw materials in a glass of water.
+• Pour hot mineral water without gas, but not boiling water, over the plant leaves, leave for a day, filter.
+Pour into a special ice mold or similar container.
+Proportions - 1 tbsp. spoon of raw material per glass of water.

-For dry and brittle hair ends, it is useful to combine plantain with linden in a 1: 1 ratio.
-Linden color serves as a natural moisturizer for delicate baby hair.
-In addition to these components, rose petals or jasmine petals, green tea, infused and frozen in the same way are suitable for freezing.
+For dry and brittle hair ends, it is useful to combine plantain with linden in a 1:1 ratio.
+Linden blossom serves as a natural moisturizer for delicate baby hair.
+In addition to these components, rose or jasmine petals, green tea, infused and frozen in the same way, are suitable for freezing.
 Both fresh and dry raw materials are suitable.

 Ice is used as needed.
-2 cubes are thrown into hot water and, after dissolving, rinse the washed hair.
-This is the best way to strengthen them without using commercially available adult products.
-In order for the washed children's curls to comb well and look healthy, you should comb them with special combs and take proper care of them every day.
+Throw 2 cubes into hot water and rinse washed hair after dissolving.
+This is the best way to strengthen them without using commercial products for adults.
+In order for washed children's curls to be easy to comb and look healthy, you should comb them with special combs and properly care for them every day.

 Not all women are ready to make their own herbal care products.
-Easier to buy ready-made, advertised.
+It is easier to buy a ready-made, advertised one.
 But those who have tried plantain for hair confirm its effectiveness.
-An inexpensive, effective natural remedy donates its bounty to a person free of charge, making an invaluable contribution to the enhancement of female beauty that dominates this controversial world.
+An inexpensive, effective natural product gives its generosity to a person free of charge, making an invaluable contribution to the cause of increasing female beauty, which dominates in this contradictory world.

-There are many products, the use of which during pregnancy is regulated by separate rules.
-This is especially true for chemicals - for dyeing, care, dandruff removal and hair growth stimulation.
+There are many products whose use during pregnancy is regulated by separate rules.
+This is especially true for chemical products - for coloring, care, eliminating dandruff and stimulating hair growth.

-Hair plantain can be too irritating, even when applied topically.
+Plantain for hair can be too strong an irritant, even when applied topically.
 Since the effect of its components on the fetus has not been studied in detail, it is better for the expectant mother not to take risks and find a neutral remedy or restore hair later, after a successful birth.

-Nevertheless, to preserve beauty and health, cosmetologists recommend that pregnant women rinse their hair with natural infusions or decoctions, depending on their type.
-They are confident that such procedures are safe for the mother and fetus.
+However, to maintain beauty and health, cosmetologists recommend pregnant women to rinse their hair with natural infusions or decoctions, depending on their type.
+They are sure that such procedures are safe for the mother and fetus.

-Plantain is suitable for the fatty type, as well as St. John's wort, linden, yarrow.
-Rinse dry hair with an infusion of mint or birch leaves, normal - chamomile, heather, burdock root.
+Plantain is suitable for oily hair, as are St. John's wort, linden, and yarrow.
+Dry hair is rinsed with an infusion of mint or birch leaves, normal hair - with chamomile, heather, and burdock root.

 Contraindications

-The plant is classified as safe and non-toxic, especially when applied externally.
-However, any powerful component has contraindications for use, since the wrong dosage or method is fraught with the opposite effect.
-Biologically active plantain preparations are no exception.
+The plant is considered safe and non-toxic, especially when applied externally.
+However, any powerful component has contraindications for use, since the wrong dosage or method can have the opposite effect.
+Biologically active preparations of plantain are no exception.

-• The use of plantain for hair is extremely rare, but it can be harmful - in particular, provoke an allergic reaction.
-A particularly high risk, up to angioedema and coma, in people with autoimmune diseases.
+• The use of plantain for hair is extremely rare, but can cause harm - in particular, provoke an allergic reaction.
+The risk is especially high, up to Quincke's edema and coma, in people with autoimmune diseases.

 It is not recommended to use the plant for pregnant women and children.
-The former may experience complications; for the latter, the effect of plantain on a growing organism has not been sufficiently studied.
-Therefore, it is better if the advisability of using the plantain is determined by a qualified specialist.
+The former may experience complications, while for the latter, the effect of plantain on a growing organism has not been studied sufficiently.
+Therefore, it is better if the appropriateness of using plantain is determined by a qualified specialist.

-Topical application of plantain for hair is actually safe.
-With individual intolerance or overdose, side effects are possible.
+Local application of plantain for hair is actually safe.
+In case of individual intolerance or overdose, side effects are possible.
 They even write about Quincke's edema, which poses a serious threat to health.

-When picking a plant yourself, it is important to know that it is capable of accumulating lead and cadmium (if it grows along roads where the air is polluted with exhaust gases).
-Therefore, raw materials should be procured in ecologically clean areas or purchased from a pharmacy of guaranteed quality.
+When collecting the plant yourself, it is important to know that it can accumulate lead and cadmium (if it grows along roads where the air is polluted by exhaust gases).
+Therefore, raw materials should be collected in ecologically clean areas or purchased from a pharmacy, of guaranteed quality.

 Attention!